 Brooks Brothers is a bastion of classic, sophisticated dressing, with a bit of a New England, WASPy, academic, preppy vibe, and if you’re looking for a place to get started with workwear, this is a great option if your budget allows.
 Particularly if you’ve been struggling with trying to dress appropriately and conservatively enough for work, Brooks Brothers is an excellent place to get familiar with — it can be fun in that preppy sort of way, but it’s all appropriate for the office.

-We’ll go through a few of Brooks Brothers’ classic pieces below, but you should know that in general they have great clearance sales, and their much more affordable line, Red Fleece, is designed for younger women and is a little more playful and fun in terms of their twinsets, suits, dresses, and more.
-Another thing to note at the outset is that their accessories section has great brooches, necklaces, and a lot of other good accessories like simple, chic pumps, and handbags (especially check these during BB’s excellent clearance sales).
+We'll go through a few of Brooks Brothers' classic pieces below, but something to note at the outset is that their accessories section has great brooches, necklaces, and a lot of other good accessories like simple, chic pumps, and handbags (especially check these during BB's excellent clearance sales).

 This post contains affiliate links and Corporette® may earn commissions for purchases made through links in this post.
 For more details see here.
 Thank you so much for your support!

-Readers, are you devotees of Brooks Brothers, Red Fleece, or some of their other lines (like their belated Black Fleece line with Thom Browne?)
-What’s your favorite thing that you’ve bought there — and do you have any great sale stories to regale us with?
+Readers, are you devotees of Brooks Brothers (or some of their defunct lines like Red Fleece or Black Fleece)?
+What's your favorite thing that you've bought there — and do you have any great sale stories to regale us with?

 I like a lot of their clothes (though the Zac Posen collaboration is … poorly judged IMHO) but since I shop online almost exclusively, they’ve lost a lot of my business.